Asia Forum: 6th International Arbitration, Corporate Fraud & Anti-Trust Summit — Hong Kong

 • Marcus Khoury, Counsel, ICD Technologies

-• Sebastian Leung, Barrister, Bernacchi C
+• Sebastian Leung, Barrister, Bernacchi Chambers

 • Managing Cross-border Shareholder, Director & Stakeholder Disputes in Hong Kong